privacysandbox/protected-auction-key-value-service/docs/protected_app_signals/onboarding_dev_guide.md

 [guide](https://developer.android.com/design-for-safety/privacy-sandbox/guides/protected-audience/protected-app-signals#ad-retrieval)
 which assumes a BYOS set up, but it could use a TEE Ad Retrieval server instead.

-This guide provides a sample retrieval usecase.
-To support this usecase, details on how to set up a test environment in the same VPC as the B&A server and reuse the same mesh, upload a sample UDF function and upload a sample Delta file are given.
+This guide provides sample retrieval and lookup usecases.
+To support these usecases, details on how to set up a test environment in the same VPC as the B&A server and reuse the same mesh, upload a sample UDF function and upload a sample Delta file are given.

 For an overview of the Protected App Signals API, read the design [proposal.](https://developer.android.com/design-for-safety/privacy-sandbox/protected-app-signals)